By Marika Sboros

-There were no dissenting voices and rightly so as Hallberg did what good scientists do.
-She let the evidence speak for itself.
+There were no dissenting voices and rightly so as Hallberg let the evidence speak for itself.

 She also dismissed the diet-heart hypothesis.
 The saturated fat debate is “over”, Hallberg said.
 “We are pretty much done with it and we now need to get that message across.”

-No diet is one-size-fits-all and patient choice “is key”, she said.
+In other words, there really is no diet that is one-size-fits-all and patient choice “is key”, she said.